 Suites overlook the sea and feature a hot tub.
 The hotel is located 650 meters from Rimini Train Station in the city center.

 7 of the Best Things to Do in Rimini

-Although Rimini is well-known for its beach, there are other gorgeous spots you ought to visit.
+Although Rimini is well-known for having one of the most beautiful white-sand beaches in Europe, there are other gorgeous spots you ought to visit.
 Here are 7 of the best things to do in Rimini: